-Vicious Cycles: Toward a Research Agenda on Return and Repeat Displacement, June 11, 2019: Organized by Perry World House 2018-19 Postdoctoral Fellow Stephanie Schwartz and made possible with support from Carnegie Corporation of New York, this one-day workshop brought together academics and policy experts on June 11, 2019.
+Vicious Cycles: Toward a Research Agenda on Return and Repeat Displacement, June 11, 2019: Organized by Perry World House 2018-19 Postdoctoral Fellow Stephanie Schwartz and made possible with support from Carnegie Corporation of New York, this one-day workshop brought together academics and policy experts.
 Their aim was to identify new research priorities around the topic of refugee return and repeat displacement.

 Global Shifts Colloquium: A Changing Climate, A Changing World, April 15-16, 2019: Perry World House brought together scholars, policymakers, and journalists for a two-day colloquium focusing on the impacts of climate change.
 The first day of this event looked at implications of climate change for cities and other places people live, and city-level and community-led climate action initiatives.
 The second day centered on an exchange of innovative approaches to climate policy, featuring conversations about policymaking from city to global level with leaders including former Florida Governor Jeb Bush, and former Administrator of the Environmental Protection Agency Gina McCarthy.

 Model International Mobility Declaration Workshop, February 21-22, 2019: Perry World House and PWH Distinguished Scholar in-Residence Professor Michael Doyle hosted a workshop on the Model International Mobility Declaration (MIMD), a cumulative and comprehensive treaty that summarizes and builds on the mobility reform agenda of the Model International Mobility Convention, launched in 2017.
 In this workshop, academics and policymakers from around the world in the fields of migration, human rights, national security, labor economics, and refugee law convened to provide commentary and revisions to the MIMD.

 Global Shifts Workshop: Refugee Integration, December 2017: As several European nations were questioning their commitment to offering safety to more refugees, the U.S. was attempting to bar entry of individuals from certain countries and was engaging in a broader campaign to deter undocumented migration to the U.S., and a significant number of the refugee population was experiencing protracted displacement, in December 2017, Perry World House convened a high-level workshop of scholars, policymakers, and practitioners to examine questions around meaningful, multi-faceted and long-term integration of refugees into host countries.